Blog > Articles

 Eligibility

-Zepbound and Wegovy are approved for weight loss in adults with obesity (BMI ≥30) or overweight (BMI ≥27) who also have weight-related medical problems.
+Zepbound and Wegovy are approved for weight loss in adults living with obesity or with overweight and a weight-related medical condition.
 It should be used together with a healthy diet and exercise to promote weight loss.
 In addition to its approval in adults, Wegovy has an additional FDA-indication for treating pediatric patients aged 12 years and older with a BMI at the 95th percentile or greater for age and sex (obesity).*

 Please note that even if you have obesity or overweight, these medications may still not be appropriate for you.
 Your medical history, current medications, and insurance benefits will be taken into consideration during a discussion with your doctor prior to receiving a prescription.